-Graduate students planning to discontinue registration for a semester or more must submit a Request to Maintain Continuous Enrollment form.
+Graduate students planning to discontinue registration for a semester or more must submit a leave of absence request through their iPOS.
 This request must be submitted and approved before the anticipated semester of non-registration.
 Students may request to maintain continuous enrollment with course registration for a maximum of two semesters during their entire program.
-It is highly recommended that students coordinate with the MS in CEP Graduate Coordinator if discontinuing registration.
+It is highly recommended that students coordinate with the MS in CEP Graduate Support Coordinator if discontinuing registration.